How to do a Patent Search Yourself? – A Patent Search Tutorial

 US Patent Search by Number

 The third link on the LHS column below Advanced Search will help you find a granted US patent by number.
 Just click on it and you will be presented with a search box where you have to enter the number of the patent you want to read.
-A screenshot below for the help:
+I have added a screenshot below for reference.

-Patentscope by WIPO gives immense power to you by providing you a free access to 65+ millions of patent documents from multiple participating patent offices.
-Added to that, Patentscope can be used in 9 different languages.
+WIPO Patentscope gives immense power to you by providing free access to 83+ million patent documents from multiple participating patent offices.
+Add to that the fact that, Patentscope can be used in 9 different languages.

-You can access Patenscope by clicking on this URL: https://patentscope.wipo.int/search/en/search.jsf.
+You can access Patentscope by clicking on this URL: https://patentscope.wipo.int/search/en/search.jsf.
 You can change the language of the interface from the top right corner (see the screenshot below).
-The screen presented to you will be Simple Search which is one among the four search categories of Patentscope.
+The screen presented to you will be Simple Search which is one of the four search categories of Patentscope.

 To give you an example, I wanted to search all the patents by Steve Jobs.
-I selected Name field and inserted Steve Jobs in the keyword.
+I selected the Name field and inserted Steve Jobs in the column.
 Below is the screenshot of the results that I got:

-Untick the Stem box if you don’t want to search for variant of a term and rather wants to search for an exact phrase/keyword/sentence.
+Untick the Stem box if you don’t want to search for variants of a term and rather want to search for an exact phrase/keyword/sentence.

 In the advanced search of WIPO, to define in which section of a patent you want to search, you have to use field codes.
-For example, I wanted to find all the patents filed by Sebastian Thrun where in the abstract autonomous or driverless appears, the key string I used was: IN:(Thrun) AND DP:[2009 TO 2017] AND EN_AB:(autonomous or driverless)
+For example, I wanted to find all the patents filed by Sebastian Thrun where within the abstract autonomous or driverless appears.
+The key string I used was: IN:(Thrun) AND DP:[2009 TO 2017] AND EN_AB:(autonomous or driverless)

-Here IN is field code for inventor, DP is for publication date and EN_AB is for English Abstract.
+Here IN is the field code for the inventor, DP is for the publication date and EN_AB is for English Abstract.
 You can get the list of all field codes from this link: WIPO Advanced Search Field Codes

 The results I got for the above strings were: